-The decline in light indicator values may reflect increased canopy closure or encroachment by competitive species in certain habitats, a phenomenon also observed in abandoned meadows and forest edge plots (Fischer et al., 2023).
-Soil aeration (EM) values increased, potentially due to a shift toward species adapted to drier or better-aerated soils.
-Meanwhile, changes in functional scores such as a decline in synanthropy (S_score) and an increase in ruderality (R_score) suggest that plant communities are becoming less associated with typical urban or highly managed habitats, but include more disturbance-adapted taxa possibly due to increased extreme events or intermittent land-use intensity (Hagedorn et al., 2019).
+The decline in light indicator values may reflect increased canopy closure or encroachment by competitive species in certain habitats, a phenomenon also observed in abandoned meadows and forest edge plots (Fischer et al., 2023). hemeroby values increased, potentially due to a shift toward species adapted to drier or better-aerated soils.
+Meanwhile, changes in functional scores such as a decline in stress and an increase in ruderality suggest that plant communities are becoming less associated with typical urban or highly managed habitats, but include more disturbance-adapted taxa possibly due to increased extreme events or intermittent land-use intensity (Hagedorn et al., 2019).

-No significant trends were observed for soil reaction, nitrogen , or species constancy (C_score), implying that these conditions have remained relatively stable at the 10 m² scale.
-Overall, the CWM analysis supports the notion that Swiss plant communities are responding to climate-related drivers and management changes through gradual but directionally consistent trait shifts.
+No significant trends were observed for soil reaction, nutrients, or species competitive score, implying that these conditions have remained relatively stable at the 10 m² scale.
+Overall, the EIV analysis supports the notion that Swiss plant communities are responding to climate-related drivers and management changes through gradual but directionally consistent trait shifts.

 Species level

-(Puhr et al., 2017)(Puhr et al., 2017)(Puhr et al., 2017)The species-level analysis revealed a total of 97 vascular plant taxa with significant changes in presence across Switzerland between 2001 and 2023.
-While the statistical models do not explain the causes of these trends, the observed species-specific dynamics are consistent with findings from other long-term vegetation monitoring efforts in Switzerland and Central Europe.

-Previous studies based on the Swiss Biodiversity Monitoring Programme (BDM) have reported similar patterns of directional change, with some taxa increasing markedly while others declined (Roth et al., 2015).
-For instance, Bühler and Roth (2011) documented compositional shifts in dry grasslands, where disturbance-adapted and generalist species increased, while habitat specialists and moisture-demanding species declined.
-Likewise, alpine vegetation surveys have highlighted a gradual turnover, with thermophilic species expanding and cold-adapted taxa showing retreat or reduced frequencies (Wipf et al., 2013; Rumpf et al., 2018).

-The current analysis detected some of the strongest increases among taxa with relatively few observations (e.g., Barbarea intermedia, Capsella rubella), while widespread declines were noted for species associated with wetlands (Gnaphalium uliginosum, Juncus alpinoarticulatus) or nutrient-poor soils (Viola rupestris, Potentilla pusilla).
-Although causal inference is beyond the scope of this study, such trends may reflect environmental filtering processes such as habitat degradation, altered land-use practices, or climate-driven shifts, as suggested in previous literature (Hagedorn et al., 2019; Verheyen et al., 2018).
+The species-level models revealed significant temporal trends in the occurrence of 221 vascular plant taxa between 2001 and 2023.
+These results highlight clear shifts in presence frequency over time for a subset of the flora captured by the BDM Z9 surveys.

+However, extremely high or low slope values should not be overinterpreted, especially for rare species with few presences (Puhr et al., 2017).
+Logistic regression models (including bias-corrected approaches such as Firth-type logistic regression) are known to produce distorted effect sizes and predicted probabilities when outcome imbalance is strong (Puhr et al., 2017).
+This issue can similarly affect GLMMs when species with few occurrences are modeled individually (Puhr et al., 2017).
+Nonetheless, the analysis provides a useful overview of species-specific dynamics and serves as a starting point for identifying taxa with consistent long-term increases or declines.

 Conclusion

 The results of this study demonstrate that vascular plant diversity in Switzerland has undergone measurable change over the past two decades.
 While an overall increase in species richness was observed at the national scale, this pattern varied strongly across biogeographic regions, land-use types, and elevational gradients.
 Significant gains were particularly evident in the Central Plateau and high-altitude zones, especially on unused land and extensively managed grasslands.
 At the same time, forests, settlements, and mid-elevation zones showed no significant change, suggesting stagnation or potential degradation in these areas.
-Shifts in community-weighted means of ecological indicator values further revealed signs of thermophilisation, increased drought tolerance, and a rise in ruderal traits, consistent with climate change and altered land-use intensity.
-The species-level analysis identified both increasing and declining taxa, underlining ongoing compositional turnover that may reflect environmental filtering processes.
+Shifts in unweighted means of ecological indicator values further revealed signs of thermophilisation, increased drought tolerance, and a rise in ruderal traits, consistent with climate change and altered land-use intensity.
+The species-level analysis identified both increasing and declining taxa, with substantially more increasing than decreasing.